HashemBader/Monopoly-Game/REPORT.md

 We believe that we could have picked a better AI tool such as GitHub Copilot extension to even save more time instead of copy-pasting.

 # Bonus Consideration:
-We believe that the data analysis conducted will distinguish our projects from the others.
+We believe that the data analysis conducted will distinguish our project from the others.
 Knowledge from STAT 1910 (Hypothesis testing and comparing distributions).
 Moreover, we have created `hashMapToCSV` method in `SimulationExperiment` that collects the data from the simulation and exports it to a CSV file for data analysis.
 The .IPYNB used for data analysis `dataAnalysis.ipynb` and the CSV generated files in `data_unused` is found in this repository.